 Deepen your understanding of the Tarot and learn how to read it from a Jungian perspective

-In this beautiful live webinar course Jungian Analyst and teacher Ken James will take you on a tour through the world of the Tarot.
+In this beautiful course Jungian Analyst and teacher Ken James will take you on a tour through the world of the Tarot.
 You will be able to read the tarot and work with it from a Jungian lens gaining insights about the Tarot and about your own inner process.

 What you will receive